 The Film Studies major is a well-designed balance of compulsory structure and guided student choice.
 Across your major in Film Studies you enroll in three compulsory core units: one junior unit, one intermediate and one senior.

 The learning "spine" of the major is the progression from ENGL1011 Introduction to Film Studies to ARHT2656 Film Genres and National Cinemas to ARHT3601 Cinematic Transformations.
 Progress through the major is structured to ensure that you acquire and build on key disciplinary knowledge and skills at junior, intermediate and senior levels via these three compulsory units of study.
 At junior level, you are introduced to the language of cinema, film history and the field of Film Studies.
 At intermediate level, you expand on this knowledge through a sustained study of national and transnational cinemas and film genres.
 At senior level, you reflect on the discipline of Film Studies from a contemporary perspective, tracing the evolution of the cinematic object from the celluloid to the digital object.

 Beyond the three compulsory core units, there is a wealth of choice in terms of how your progress through the major can be plotted.
 According to your interests, you can select your remaining units from a wide range of core and elective units that offer different perspectives on the history of cinema as a medium, on the nature of cinematic experience and on specific approaches to and debates within contemporary Film Studies.
-Look here for further information regarding the units of study available in 2014 can be found in the Faculty handbook.
+Further information regarding the units of study available in 2014 can be found in the Faculty handbook.

 The following are some examples of the themes that you can pursue as part of a Film Studies major although there is no requirement to focus on a theme;